HerodotusDev/hdp-module-template/README.md

 ### 3. Run the HDP Module

-If you haven’t installed the `hdp` CLI binary, install it with:
+If you haven’t installed the `hdp` CLI binary, install it using:

 ```sh
 # Install with Cargo